laravel/fortify/README.md

 });
 ```

 Fortify will take care of generating the `/register` route that returns this view.
-Your `login` template should include a form that makes a POST request to `/register`.
+Your `register` template should include a form that makes a POST request to `/register`.
 The `/register` action expects a string `name`, string email address / username, `password`, and `password_confirmation` fields.
 The name of the email / username field should match the `username` value of the `fortify` configuration file.

 If the registration attempt is successful, Fortify will redirect you to the URI configured via the `home` configuration option within your `fortify` configuration file.
 If the login request was an XHR request, a `200` HTTP response will be returned.